Smile Designing in HSR Layout

 Smile Line: The smile line is an imaginary line that follows the edges of your upper teeth from side to side, which ideally should be the same as the curve of your lower lip when you smile.
 This standard point of reference for smile makeovers may be used to help determine how long your new teeth should be.

-Tooth Proportions: Your cosmetic dentist will examine your teeth to determine if they are in correct proportion with each other.
+Tooth Proportions: Your cosmetic dentist will examine your teeth to determine if they are in the correct proportion with each other.
 Most people recognize a pleasing smile as one in which the two central front teeth are dominant and have a width-to-length ratio of 4-to-5.
 This proportion guides the length and width of other teeth in the esthetic zone so that the smile line appears balanced.

 Tooth Texture and Characterization: Cosmetic dentists performing smile makeovers are adept at blending functionality and esthetics.
 An artistic dentist can characterize your crowns or veneers to create a more feminine or a more masculine appearance, in addition to matching the look and feel of natural teeth or those you’ve seen in photographs.